alexle/alexle.github.com/posts/favorite-program-quote.markdown

+---
-My Favorite Programming Quotes
+title: My Favorite Programming Quotes
-09-01-2011
+date: 09-01-2011
+image:
+meta: alex le favorite programming quotes martin goldin dijkstra mythical man month
+---

 Every profession has their own "inside" jokes.
 Those which only others in their industry can relate to and understand.
 Here are some programming quotes I've come across I've enjoyed: